 Mott MacDonald has used its expertise to improve water and wastewater systems at Aqua America facilities in New Jersey and Pennsylvania.
 Our services have included water system valuation, water quality investigation, pilot testing, field surveys, feasibility studies, hydraulic analysis, preliminary and final design, plans and specifications, bid assistance, construction management, and permit services.

 Berkeley Township: water valuation

-In 2005, Aqua New Jersey purchased the assets of the Berkeley Water Company in Ocean County, including three wells, two storage tanks, and about 50 miles of distribution mains.
+In 2005, Aqua New Jersey purchased the assets of the Berkeley Water Company in Ocean County, including three wells, two storage tanks, and about 50 miles (80 kilometers) of distribution mains.
 Aqua New Jersey retained us to prepare an inventory and assign a present value to the assets of the distribution system.
 This was required so the company could report it to the Board of Public Utilities and justify its proposed water rates.

 Mott MacDonald developed a GIS distribution map, identified mains based on size, material, and year constructed, developed a replacement cost for each type of main, and set the current value of each asset using standard depreciation rates.